Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ## **Metaplex**

-[Metaplex](https://www.metaplex.com/) is an organization that provides a suite of tools, like [Metaplex SDK](https://docs.metaplex.com/sdks/js/), that simplify the creation and distribution of NFTs on the Solana blockchain.
+[Metaplex](https://www.metaplex.com/) is an organization that provides a suite of tools, like the [Metaplex SDK](https://docs.metaplex.com/sdks/js/), that simplify the creation and distribution of NFTs on the Solana blockchain.
 These tools cater to a wide range of use cases and allow you to easily manage the entire NFT process of creating and minting an NFT collection.

 More specifically, the Metaplex SDK is designed to assist developers in utilizing the on-chain tools offered by Metaplex.
 It offers a user-friendly API that focuses on popular use cases and allows for easy integration with third-party plugins.
 To learn more about the capabilities of the Metaplex SDK, you can refer to the [README](https://github.com/metaplex-foundation/js#readme).

-One of the essential programs offered by Metaplex is the Token Metadata program, which standardizes the process of attaching metadata to SPL Tokens.
+One of the essential programs offered by Metaplex is the Token Metadata program.
+The Token Metadata program standardizes the process of attaching metadata to SPL Tokens.
 When creating an NFT with Metaplex, the Token Metadata program creates a metadata account using a Program Derived Address (PDA) with the token mint as a seed.
 This allows the metadata account for any NFT to be located deterministically using the address of the token mint.
 To learn more about the Token Metadata program, you can refer to the Metaplex [documentation](https://docs.metaplex.com/programs/token-metadata/).

-Another essential program offered by Metaplex is the [Candy Machine](https://docs.metaplex.com/programs/candy-machine/overview) program that is generally used with a Metaplex tool called [Sugar CLI](https://docs.metaplex.com/developer-tools/sugar/).
-The combination of these two are how most large NFT collections are created, but we'll touch more on that later.

-To explore the full range of tools offered by Metaplex, you can view the [Metaplex repository](https://github.com/metaplex-foundation/metaplex) on GitHub.
-In the following sections, we will cover the basics of creating an NFT using the Metaplex SDK and demonstrate how to execute the process in the demo.
+In the following sections, we'll cover the basics of using the Metaplex SDK to prepare assets, create NFTs, update NFTs, and associate an NFT with a broader collection.

 ### Metaplex instance

 A `Metaplex` instance serves as the entry point for accessing the Metaplex SDK APIs.
 This instance accepts a connection used to communicate with the cluster.
-Additionally, developers can customize the SDK's interactions by specifying an "Identity Driver" for the SDK to act on behalf of and a "Storage Driver" for uploading assets.
-The `bundlrStorage` driver is the default option and it uploads assets to Arweave.
+Additionally, developers can customize the SDK's interactions by specifying an "Identity Driver" and a "Storage Driver".

+The Identity Driver is effectively a keypair that can be used to sign transactions, a requirement when creating an NFT.
+The Storage Driver is used to specify the storage service you want to use for uploading assets.
+The `bundlrStorage` driver is the default option and it uploads assets to Arweave, a permanent and decentralized storage service.

 Below is an example of how you can set up the `Metaplex` instance for devnet.